ran-isenberg/aws-lambda-handler-cookbook/README.md

 This project provides a working, open source based, AWS Lambda handler skeleton Python code including DEPLOYMENT code with CDK and a pipeline.

-The project deploys an API GW with an AWS Lambda integration under the path GET /api/service/.
+The project deploys an API GW with an AWS Lambda integration under the path POST /api/service/.

 The AWS Lambda handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.

 ## CDK Deployment
-The CDK code create an API GW with a path of /api/service which triggers the lambda on 'GET' requests.
+The CDK code create an API GW with a path of /api/service which triggers the lambda on 'POST' requests.

 The AWS Lambda handler uses a Lambda layer optimization which takes all the packages under the [packages] section in the Pipfile and downloads them in via a Docker instance.